Arriva Yorkshire: History

+In September 2024, Arriva Yorkshire took emergency action to permanently close its head office and depot in Wakefield after discovering the building was suffering serious structural problems.
+A majority of the site is planned to be demolished, with buses moving temporarily to Wakefield bus station and Arriva's Castleford, Dewsbury and Heckmondwike depots, while the subsidiary's staff have also relocated to Wakefield bus station.

 Brands

-Arriva Yorkshire uses several different brands to differentiate their services.
-Sapphire, a premium brand, uses buses fitted with E-leather seats, free WiFi access, charging points, and audible and visual stop announcements, as well as dedicated drivers for each route.
-Max is similar to Sapphire, also using buses fitted with WiFi and E-leather seating.
-In Yorkshire, routes 126 and 127, from Dewsbury to Wakefield, 202 and 203, from Huddersfield to Leeds, 268, Wakefield to Bradford, and are MAX branded, whilst routes 110, from Wakefield to Leeds, 106, from Wakefield to Hall Green, 163 and 166, from Castleford to Leeds, and route 415, from Selby to York, 229, Huddersfield to Leeds are branded as Sapphire.
+Arriva Yorkshire uses the Sapphire brand to differentiate premium services, with buses fitted with E-leather seats, free WiFi access, charging points, and audio-visual next stop announcements.
+Routes 110, from Wakefield to Leeds, 106, from Wakefield to Hall Green (audio-visual next stop only), 163 and 166, from Castleford to Leeds, 229, from Huddersfield to Leeds, 231 and 232, from Wakefield to Huddersfield, and route 415, from Selby to York, are branded Sapphire.

+Arriva Yorkshire also formerly ran buses in Arriva Max branding, featuring similar premium features to Sapphire-branded buses.
+Services were also marketed as "Grand Yorkshire Connections", emphasising the larger network of branded routes.
+This branding is being phased out as a result of the rebranding of the wider Arriva operation in 2017.

-The third sub brand in use is Frequenta, which designates high frequency routes.
-Arriva Yorkshire currently use this on routes 148 and 149, running between Wakefield, Pontefract and Knottingley, with services running every 10 minutes.
+The third sub brand used by Arriva was the high-frequency Frequenta, formerly used on routes 148 and 149 between Wakefield, Pontefract and Knottingley, with services timetabled to run every 10 minutes.

 Controversies

 A widely reported case in 2008 concerned a gothic couple, Dani Graves and his fiancée Tasha Maltby, who wears a dog collar and lead.
-A driver had refused them travel and made comments to them, allegedly saying "We don't let freaks and dogs like you on."
+A driver had refused them travel and made comments to them, allegedly saying: "We don't let freaks and dogs like you on."
 The company confirmed the couple were refused travel on two occasions due to "fears for passenger safety".
-In a statement the company addressed the issue, claiming that the dog lead was potentially dangerous.
+In a statement the company addressed the issue, stating that the dog lead was potentially dangerous.
 Arriva also said they would be writing to Mr Graves "to apologise for any distress caused by the way this matter was handled".

 In January 2017, a wheelchair user was denied access to a Arriva Yorkshire bus by the driver, because a pushchair was occupying the wheelchair space.
 The incident occurred days after the Supreme Court ruled that drivers should prioritise the space for wheelchair users.